March 23, 2022 | Shakeh Tashjian

 For every concept or skill, a student will begin at the beginning, develop and grow through practice, and eventually acquire proficiency.
 For every student, some concepts and skills are more difficult to learn than others.
 So, the answer to this question is very individual.
-If you have any questions or concerns, please reach out to the teacher or Program Director for a more individualized and detailed conversation.
+Here are some clues that you can find in the progress report.

 Learner Portrait Goals

 When reading the Learner Portrait, keep an eye on trends.
 Your child’s previous progress reports can be found in Blackbaud if you would like to compare terms or track progress.
 If an area mentioned as a goal in the first term is still a goal in the second term, or if there is no mention of growth in an area that was mentioned as a notable goal last term, it may be a sign that there is an area of learning where your child needs extra support.

 As you read, also look for key phrases like:

 These are the cues for the ways you can support learning and development toward proficiency at home.
 If a plan is not already in place, check in with teachers for resources about activities and practice that could be utilized at home or to see what extra support might be available at school.